HeshamShaarawy/Jquery-lab/Snake Game/pesudocode.md

     ##

 # tickets:

-  - remove the grids
+  - game over if the snake eat itself

   - have the snake head looks special
   - make the food look better than just yellow square
   - create the game options
-  - write the game rules

   - add sound effects
   - add max score
   - after game over the screen doesn't show buttons!
   - style the food
   - style the snake
+  - style the snake head

+  - win / next level buttons

 # closed tickets
+  - write the game rules
  - remove console.logs(snake array, food, out of board)
+ - remove cells testing boarders and numbering
+ - fix the food random number
+ - remove the grids
+- padding to the game title